nicholasbook/numpy2ad/README.md

     ```

 # Acknowledgements
-This work was carried out by Nicholas Book as part of a seminar thesis under the supervision of Uwe Naumann and Simon Märtens (STCE, RWTH Aachen University, Germany).
+This package was developed by Nicholas Book as part of a Master's seminar thesis under the supervision and close collaboration of Uwe Naumann and Simon Märtens (STCE, RWTH Aachen University, Germany).

 # License
 MIT License.